 What is the tax expenditure budget?

-It displays the estimated revenue losses from special exclusions, exemptions, deductions, credits, deferrals, and preferential tax rates in federal income tax law.
+The tax expenditure budget displays the estimated revenue losses from special exclusions, exemptions, deductions, credits, deferrals, and preferential tax rates in federal income tax law.

-Every year, the Office of Management and Budget (OMB) and the Congressional Joint Committee on Taxation (JCT) publish lists of tax expenditures.
+Every year, the Office of Management and Budget (OMB) and the congressional Joint Committee on Taxation (JCT) publish lists of tax expenditures.
 These lists, sometimes called the Tax Expenditure Budgets, enumerate the estimated revenue losses attributable to preferences in the tax code the agencies describe as exceptions to “normal” or “reference” provisions of the income tax law (figure 1).

 Burman, Leonard E., and Marvin Phaup.
 2011.
 “Tax Expenditures, the Size and Efficiency of Government, and Implications for Budget Reform.”
 Working Paper 17268.
 Cambridge, MA: National Bureau of Economic Research.